s3mPr1linux/KALI_DOCKER/README.md

 This is how you start a new Kali Linux container using the custom image created earlier and map the two locations to the Docker Volumes:

-docker run -ti --rm --mount src=kali-root,dst=/root --mount src=kali-postgres,dst=/var/lib/postgresql/data kalirolling
+docker run -ti --rm --name kali --mount src=kali-root,dst=/root --mount src=kali-postgres,dst=/var/lib/postgresql/data kalirolling

 Initially this will create two volumes named kali-root and kali-postgres, then maps to these Docker Volumes on subsequent runs.